hashgraph/hedera-sdk-reference/reference/contract/ContractInfoQuery.md

 ### `ContractId` : [`ContractId`](reference/contract/ContractId.md)

-The Contract for which information is being requested.
+The contract for which information is being requested.

+---